alicht/intro-to-git-github-1121/git.md

 There are 3 states that your file can reside in `modified`, `staged`, and `committed`.
 These states map to the different sections of a Git project.

-A)  `modified` means that you have changed the file but have not committed it to your database yet.
+A)  `modified` means that you have changed the file in your working directory- but that's it (ie you have not committed it to your database yet).

 B)   `staged` means that you have marked a modified file in its current version to go into your next commit snapshot.